Butane is a colorless, highly flammable gas that has been known to be used as an inhalant

 Depositing, by concentrated discharge, the gas onto a rag or cloth, placing the rag or cloth over the mouth and breathing through the cloth so as to inhale the gas as it evaporates.
-This can be considered the safest of the common methods of administration as the massive temperature drop from discharge has occured outside of the body, there is oxygen also being drawn and there are generally less things that can go wrong.
+This can be considered the least dangerous of the common methods of administration as the massive temperature drop from discharge has occurred outside of the body, there is oxygen also being drawn and there are generally less things that can go wrong.

 [top]Bagging (sometimes called Huffing too)

 When butane is deposited (by concentrated discharge) into an air tight bag, such as a paper or plastic bag, the opening of the bag is placed over the mouth in such a way as to be effectively 'sealed around it'.
 The air/gas in the bag is then breathed for effect, similar in technique to calming hyper excitability/panic attack